About MAC

 Shane was the Program Director for the Southwest Aquatic Team from 2012-2015, which is a Milwaukee Area based team and started a Madison Branch in 2013.
 As Program Director Shane helped lead SWAT to a Wisconsin 12&U State Championship and 13 & Over Runner-ups.
 While at SWAT he also produced numerous State Champions, State Record Holders, National Qualifiers, National Finalists, Olympic Trial Qualifiers and a National Record Holder.

 Janis has been involved in club sports for many years.
 She has volunteered in numerous roles including Volunteer Coordinator, Fundraising Chair, Meet Director, Official and Treasurer.
 She enjoys working with families to help make their involvement in the sport the best experience she can and works on inclusiveness for all.
-She was the WI Swimming 2018 Disability Achievement Award recipient and elected to the WI Swimming Board of Directors.
+She was the WI Swimming 2018 Disability Achievement Award recipient , elected to the WI Swimming Board of Directors for two terms and nominated for Lifetime Official.
 She has two sons who were both club swimmers.
 When she's not at her computer, she enjoys reading, cooking, kayaking and hanging out with her dog Max.

 I am originally from Madison and moved back with my husband and 4 children.
 I was a competitive swimmer and turned my love of the sport into coaching.
 I have coached a variety of levels from beginner 8 and Unders to State and National Champions.